john-forrest/eks-scaling-play/Readme.md

 I am going to add an additional requirement that the terraform is split into two parts:
 "cluster" and "node group".
-These basically correspond to the "eksctl create cluster" and "eksctl create nodegroup" steps above.
+These basically correspond to the "eksctl create cluster" and "eksctl create nodegroup" steps above - although we setup IAM for the autoscaler in the "node group" stage.
 It ought to be possible to do this in one stage using terraform, but the assumption is that the cluster might be created by a different team than wants to setup the nodes for the application, who may have different access rights.
+Also there is an issue getting hold of the oidc_provider from inside terraform - even for a cluster terraform has created itself.
 For this reason, each will have its own independent terraform state - in a proper scenario, that would probably have differing access rights but not bothering with that bit here.

 The initial requirement for both is to setup some terraform state environments.
 Having said the above, to simplify things I will use a single s3 bucket to hold the state of